Frojd/Wagtail-Pipit/docs/getting-started.md

 password: admin
 ```

-If you are not used to working in a docker environment here are a few tips to get you started
+If you are not used to working in a docker environment here are a few tip
+ to get you started:

 ### You want to run management commands from `within` the docker environment

 For convenience we are providing a script for that, so instead of running the usual
-`python manage.py` from the project root, you can run "./scripts/manage.sh". i.e.:
+`python manage.py` from the project root, you can run `./scripts/manage.sh`. i.e.:
 ```
 ./scripts/manage.sh makemigrations
 ./scripts/manage.sh migrate
 ```
-If you rather want to work within a shell in the docker container, you can do so like:
+If you rather want to work within a shell in the docker container, you can do so:
 ```
 docker-compose exec web bash
 ```

 ### Installing requirements need to happen `within` the docker environment

-Like for management commands, we provide a script to help you out.
-When adding requirement you can install them like:
+Like for management commands, we provide a script to for this.
+When adding requirement you can install them like this:
 ```
 ./scripts/pip.sh install -r requirements/local.txt
 ```
-Or if you prefer, you can start a shell in the container and go on as ususal:
+If you prefer, you can start a shell in the container and go on as you are used to:

 ```
 docker-compose exec web bash